The 9 Top Day Trips from Puerto Vallarta, Mexico

 Explore the little downtown part of the village before heading to the beach or the water.
 There are many places to eat and small vendors where you can buy locally-made crafts.

-Most visitors to Yelapa go to Playa Isabel for swimming.
-The water is shallow and there are no jagged rocks.
+Most visitors to Yelapa go to Playa Isabel to swim.
+The water is shallow, and there are no jagged rocks.
 It’s a great place for beginner swimmers or for kids as well!

 Want a small group tour where you’ll get picked up in Puerto Vallarta?
 Check out this tour to Yelapa.